Just another typical day in the life of a ronin. Street mercenary. Gun for hire.

 Even more unlucky for me, the four dark-suited muscleboys down below picked that moment to open fire on me.

 "When it rains, it pours."
 Another Murphy gem.
-My old mentor had a
+My old mentor had a million of them

 In my case, though, it doesn't just rain.